Dog flea: Treatment and prevention

 Special attention should be paid to the dog's bedding.
 This should be washed every week; also the bed and surrounding areas should be treated with adult insecticides and insect growth regulators.
 Cleaning should be done at the same time in the cars, garage, pet carrier, basement, or any other place where the dog is known to spend time.

 Preventing flea infestations must include eliminating the parasites from the yard or kennel areas, the two places where fleas are most likely to live.
 Dog houses, patios or porches are some of the outdoor areas in which it is more likely to find fleas and those should be thoroughly cleaned.
-Fleas can also be carried by wild animals, such as opossums, chipmunks and raccoons.
+Fleas can also be carried by wild animals, such as opossums, chipmunks, and raccoons.
 One is recommended to discourage these wild animals from their property and pets by never feeding them.

-Flea-control products are available in once-a-month topicals, dog collars, sprays, dips, powders, shampoos, and injectable and oral products.(link not found in September 2022) Many of these products contain an insecticide as an active ingredient which kills the adult fleas when coming into contact with them.
+Flea-control products are available in once-a-month topicals, dog collars, sprays, dips, powders, shampoos, and injectable and oral products.
+Many of these products contain an insecticide as an active ingredient which kills the adult fleas when coming into contact with them.
 Fleas absorb the insecticide which either paralyzes them or kills them.
 Other products do not target adult fleas at all, but instead prevent the flea eggs from hatching, thus breaking the life cycle.

 A very important part of flea prevention is to persist with the same control measures for as long as possible.
 Though the initial cleaning process may be thorough, fleas in incipient stages likely still exist around the house or on the pet.
 The life cycle of fleas can take up to one year, so maintaining the prevention measures for as long as half a year is recommended.

+Epidemiology

+Historically, the dog flea was the predominant flea for dogs worldwide.
+Since the early 21st century, the cat flea has supplanted the dog flea as the predominant flea found on dogs in the developed world.
+The dog flea remains predominant in the developing world.